MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-03-tlol-part-3-initial-ideas.markdown

 is to sign-in to the game client, and manually locate files (which must be played on the same patch) within the target players match history, and click on the download button.
 Downloading the number of replay files required to train a machine learning system in this way would be very time consuming and cumbersome.
+Also, the League client only displays the last 20 matches a player played in their match history.
+This means even if a player has played more than 20 games during that patch we would not be able to download all of their replay files for that patch.

 <div style="text-align: center;">
    <img